-Example: At any time, you have a maximum of five 4-liter bottles of acetone in your flammable liquids storage cabinet.
+Example: At any time, you have a maximum of two 4-liter bottles of 2-propanol and two 4-liter bottles of acetone in your flammable liquids storage cabinet.
 You empty these at a rate of 1 bottle every week or two, and you don't want to keep entering them into ChemTracker and then marking them as disposed.

-Rather than adding each container to your inventory as you

-receive it and removing when empty:
+Rather than adding each container to your inventory as you receive it and removing when empty: